Milwaukee Dog Park

 Dog & Cat Licenses

 Most communities require pets to be licensed and limit the number of dogs or cats you can have at your residence without a kennel permit.
 In the City of Milwaukee, all dogs and cats over the age of five months residing in the city must be licensed annually.
 Licensing and fee information is available from the Department of Neighborhood Services (DNS) at city.milwaukee.gov/dogandcatfees.
 Online pet licensing is available at licensepet.com/milwaukee.
 Licenses can also be obtained from the Milwaukee Area Domestic Animal Control Commission (madacc.org/services.gov), which also provides services for other communities in the region.
+The DNS website provides a convenient link for online pet licensing.
+MADACC also provides services for other communities in the region.
 You may also contact your local treasurer or clerk’s office.